IgnasiLucas/UX/README.md

 ==========
 Starting from the basic python script, here I write one that implements a simple mutation-selection balance.
-The idea is to let the 'a' parameter be reduced by deleterious, recessive mutations across the genome, and follow the allele frequencies up.
+The idea is to let the 'a' parameter be increased by deleterious, recessive mutations across the genome, and follow the allele frequencies up.